 Explains the insurance options available in ShipStation and how to add insurance to shipments.

-Carrier Insurance (insurance from the service provider)
+Carrier Insurance (insurance provided through the parcel carrier)

 There are several ways to manually add insurance in ShipStation: